ecklm/gsoc-blog/_posts/2018-04-30-blog-intro.md

 the summer to help those trying to get to know to these subjects, and probably to get closer to netfilter development.

-This blog is thus going to serve as a documentation of what problems I face, and what extra information was necessary to resolve them.
-Of course, all descriptions are based on my level of knowledge, although I will try to describe things on a way that is beneficial to those who are less avare of this area than me.
+This blog is thus going to serve both documentational and educational purposes about what problems I face, and what extra information is necessary to resolve them.
+Of course, all descriptions are based on my level of knowledge, although I will try to describe things on a way that is beneficial to those who are less avare of this area than I am.

 Hope to help with this to some people.